 Five individuals, selected by the SRCD Early Career Award Committee, chaired by Governing Council member Michael Cunningham, will be recipients of this prestigious award, which is accompanied by an honorarium of $1,000 USD.
 The following five award recipients have strongly distinguished themselves as researchers and scholars, as evidenced through research, publications, and scholarly activities.

-Sarah A. O. Gray
+Sarah A. O. Gray, Tulane University

 For using diverse methodologies to understand how contextual factors are associated with mother-child relationships, psychophysiology, and violence exposure in child development;